fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Return value

-Returns a real scalar value that represents the determinnt of the matrix.
+Returns a real scalar value that represents the determinant of the matrix.

 Raises `LINALG_ERROR` if the matrix is singular.
 Raises `LINALG_VALUE_ERROR` if the matrix is non-square.